DIY Cleaning Caddy: The Secret Of Thorough Cleaning

 Don’t use it on granite countertops, though, as vinegar has acidity in it and it can cause etching in natural stone.
 Use simple water with a few drops of Dawn Soap instead.
 Hence, I have two spray bottles: one with a vinegar solution and one without.

 Use a glass bottle if you don’t want to use plastic.
 I use a plastic bottle for us right now because I don’t want my kids to break those bottles, as my little kiddos like to help me when I’m cleaning.
-But, if you have children who understand better, then use a glass bottle, which is even better.
-Don’t use essential oils in plastic bottles, though.
+But, if you have children who understand better, then use a glass bottle, which is even better as you can’t use essential oils in plastic bottles.
+They go bad really fast.

 Add Toilet Cleaner In Your Cleaning Caddy